lithops-cloud/lithops/docs/source/compute_config/ibm_vpc.md

     security_group_id: <SECURITY_GROUP_ID>
     subnet_id: <SUBNET_ID>
     key_id: <PUBLIC_KEY_ID>
+    image_id: <UBUNTU_22_04_IMAGE_ID>
 ```

 The fastest way to find all the required keys for `ibm_vpc` section as follows:

 1. Login to IBM Cloud and open up your [dashboard](https://cloud.ibm.com/).
 2. Navigate to your [IBM VPC create instance](https://cloud.ibm.com/vpc-ext/provision/vs).
 3. On the left, fill all the parameters required for your new VM instance creation: name, resource group, location, ssh key, vpc.
-Choose either Ubuntu 20.04 VSI standard image or choose your **custom image** from the previous step
+Choose either Ubuntu 22.04 VSI standard image or choose your **custom image** from the previous step
 4. On the right, click `Get sample API call`.
 5. Copy to clipboard the code from the `REST request: Creating a virtual server instance` dialog and paste to your favorite editor.
 6. Close the `Create instance` window without creating it.